BOSS DS-1 Review – A Real Guitarist’s Verdict!

 On the other side, some ultra-high-gain tones sound a little bit defective and crude.
 For metalheads, an upgraded DS-2 Turbo Distortion would be a much better choice, not to mention MD-2 Metal Zone and similar monsters.

 This short review should give us a basic picture of what DS-1 actually is.
-Considering all of its qualities, this pedal is definitely worth buying.
+Considering all of its qualities, this pedal is certainly worth buying.
 With such age and reputation, you definitely can’t go wrong with this one.
 It delivers great tone, in a pretty wide range.
 So, it’s no wonder that the pedal is used by such a huge number of guitar players.
 I don’t have any stats, but I’m pretty sure this is the most popular distortion pedal in the world.

 Of course, there are many newer, better-sounding pedals in these days, but I still think that the Boss DS-1 is a great choice.
 First of all, its sound is still a reference, when it comes to distortion sound.
 After all, many famous guitar players used or still use this small unit.
 Second, it is very cheap.
 Considering its reputation, it seems extremely affordable, which is another great thing about this pedal.
 Third, Boss is well-known for is heavy-duty housings.
 All products from this company feature amazing durability that promises years of use.
 It seems almost impossible to broke this pedal.